suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 When executing suit-condition-image-match over a Component that is designated in SUIT_Dependency_Metadata, the digest MUST be computed over just the bstr-wrapped SUIT_Manifest contained in the Manifest Envelope designated by the Component Index.
 This enables a Dependency reference to uniquely identify a particular Manifest structure.
 This is identical to the digest that is present as the first element of the suit-authentication-block in the Dependency's Envelope.
 The digest is calculated over the Manifest structure to ensure that removing a signature from a Manifest does not break Dependencies due to missing signature elements.
 This is also necessary to support the trusted intermediary use case, where an intermediary re-signs the Manifest, removing the original signature, potentially with a different algorithm, or trading COSE_Sign for COSE_Mac.

 The suit-dependency-prefix element contains a SUIT_Component_Identifier ({{I-D.ietf-suit-manifest}}, Section 8.4.5.1).
 This specifies the scope at which the Dependency operates.
 This allows the Dependency to be forwarded on to a Component that is capable of parsing its own Manifests.
-It also allows one Manifest to be deployed to multiple dependent Recipients without those Recipients needing consistent Component hierarchy.
-This element is OPTIONAL for Recipients to implement.
+It also allows one Manifest to be deployed to multiple dependent Recipients without those Recipients needing consistent Component hierarchy. suit-dependency-prefix is OPTIONAL for Recipients to implement.

 A Dependency prefix can be used with a Component identifier.
 This allows complex systems to understand where Dependencies need to be applied.
 The Dependency prefix can be used in one of two ways.
 The first simply prepends the prefix to all Component Identifiers in the Dependency.